 So, first, we check if the input wasn't already processed by another script like lets say the chat, if it was, then return nil.
 Next, a check for if there is a gamepadAvailable to detect input, as InputBegan also detects any other types of input, not only from a controller, then, we will check for input if there is a gamepad.
 Now, to detect input: For my script i will check if the player pressed the A button (on xbox controllers) and then print something.

 if input.KeyCode == Enum.KeyCode.ButtonA then print("The A button has been pressed.") end

 Now, we detected button input, but you may ask:

-Well, its kinda different, and you'll need to use a different event called InputChanged, dont ask me why, its how it works.
-Now, using this, you can also detect input from the triggers, since they're also analog inputs, but, lets proceed.
+You'll need to use a different event called InputChanged, don't ask me why, it's how it works.
+Now, using this, you can also detect input from the triggers, since they're also analog inputs along with analog sticks.
 First, we'll setup the InputChanged event and check for the gamepads:

 UIS.InputChanged:Connect(function(input) if gamepadAvailable then --We will detect it here end end)

 Now that we have set up the InputChanged event, we will detect both the analog sticks and the triggers.
 Before we do so, i have to clarify one thing: Since both are analog inputs, they have a value to specify in what position they are, the thumbsticks values are in between -1 to 1, on the X and Y axis, and the trigger being from 0 to 1 on the Z axis(0 at the starting position, and 1 when fully pressed).
 Now, detecting which is the same as with the buttons above, being:

 if input.KeyCode == Enum.KeyCode.ThumbStick1 then --As an example, --im detecting the first thumbstick, but you could do any others